 Simplicity Improves Diving Safety

-IMCA (International Marine Contractors Association) recently published a news article about how Technip’s operational personnel, armed with airline industry methods, present a new mindset for procedures design.
+IMCA (International Marine Contractors Association) published this news article about how Technip’s (now TechnipFMC) operational personnel, armed with airline industry methods, present a new mindset for procedures design.

 “We are using a new method for writing procedures which makes complex text clear and short,” explains Ryan Hutton, Governance and Compliance Manager for Technip’s fleet division.